-Fox News host slammed for telling LeBron James to ‘shut up and dribble’
+Fox News host Laura Ingraham is being slammed online after she told basketball player LeBron James to “shut up and dribble.”

 The comments came as James of the Cleveland Cavaliers, along with Kevin Durant of the Golden State Warriors, appeared on an episode of video series Rolling with the Champion this week.